gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    When mutual re-authentication or forward secrecy rekeying is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A differnt DTLS Connection ID (DCI) than currently used among the Encryption chunk flags are used to indicate that this a new handshake.
+A different DTLS Connection ID (DCI) than currently used among the Encryption chunk flags are used to indicate that this a new handshake.
 When the handshake has completed the DTLS in SCTP implementation can simply switch to use